AntoineMack/Cronenberg_Docket/README.md

 #### The repository contains various Python scripts for docket cleaning and report generating

 There are also test scripts for future projects.
 They will be denoted with "test" in the name.
 Feel free to push changes as you see fit.
-Make sure your chnanges are well documented
+Make sure your changes are well documented

 #### Dependencies
 There are no special packages used in most of these scripts if an ML package is needed